Paraprofessional

 4. Administrative Tasks

-• Record-Keeping: Paraprofessionals may assist with maintain records, such as student attendance, grades, or progress toward learning goals.
+• Record-Keeping: Paraprofessionals may assist with maintaining records, such as student attendance, grades, or progress toward learning goals.

 • Grading and Feedback: In some cases, paraprofessionals help with grading assignments or providing feedback to students, though this generally requires oversight from a licensed teacher.